verghost/verghost/vlc-lua-docs/index.md

 - Services Discovery (/lua/sd)

 ## Modules
-In Lua, there are special tables called [Modules](https://www.lua.org/manual/5.1/manual.html#5.3) that work kind of like "libraries" do in other languages (this might be why they're implemented in VLC source code under [libs](https://code.videolan.org/videolan/vlc/-/blob/master/modules/lua/libs)).
+In Lua, there are special tables called [Modules](https://www.lua.org/manual/5.1/manual.html#5.3) that work kind of like "libraries" do in other languages (this might be why, with a few exceptions, they're implemented in VLC source code under [libs](https://code.videolan.org/videolan/vlc/-/blob/master/modules/lua/libs)).
 Normally the programmer would use the `require` keyword to include modules in their code, but VLC's Lua environment does the requiring on it's end.
 Modules are available via the global `vlc` table, depending on the type of script that is running.

 | Name | Symbol(s) | Description | Availability |
 | ---- | --------- | ----------- | ------------ |